Flow: A Modular Learning Framework for Mixed Autonomy Traffic: Networks

 \section{Networks}

-Flow currently supports learning policies on arbitrary (user-defined) networks.
-These include closed networks such as single and multi-lane circular tracks, figure-eight networks, and loops with merge as well as open networks, such as intersections, and open networks with such as merge and highway networks with pre-defined in-flows of vehicles into the traffic system.
+Flow supports learning policies on arbitrary (user-defined) networks.
+In this section, we include a basic set of networks, which we have designed or adapted from the literature to capture important traffic phenomena.
+These include \textit{closed networks}, such as single and multi-lane circular tracks, figure-eight networks, and loops with merge, as well as \textit{open networks}, such as intersections, merge networks and highway networks.
+In contrast to closed networks, open networks require pre-defined in-flows of vehicles into the traffic system.
 See Figure~\ref{fig:flow-networks} for various example networks supported by Flow.
-In each of these networks, Flow can be used to study the design or learning of controllers which optimize the system-level velocity or fuel consumption, in the presence of different types of vehicles, model noise, etc.
+In each of these networks, Flow can be used to study the design or learning of controllers which optimize the system-level velocity or other objectives, in the presence of different types of vehicles, model noise, etc.

 \eat{\todoAboudy{Can we add citations?
 I think mentioning how much this is studied ties in well with the multi-lane ring section}}